putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 Before the squad leader could begin to contemplate his insubordination, he could feel the lieutenant wrestling the gun upward, perhaps to shoot him too.
 The squad leader could easily overpower the man, but hesitated.
 The lieutenant kept his eyes locked.

-“Sir,” the squad leader said, keeping his grip on the blaster muzzle.
+“Sir,” the squad leader said, his grip on the blaster muzzle growing tighter.
 Heat.
 Burning heat.
 Right through his gloves.
 “Sir!”
 As his words cut through the melee, he could feel the lieutenant wilt slightly.
 “Please sir, the mission,” he said plaintively, yet firmly.

 The two gripped the blaster, at an impasse.
 A passing cloud blotted the sun, and the lieutenant's eyes seemed to cloud into darkness as well.

 “Yes, the mission,” the lieutenant said derisively, casting his eyes skyward at something and then turning away.
 The squad leader let him pull the blaster from his grip with a yank.

 “Do whatever you want.
 Report, or don’t report,” the lieutenant finally said and walked off toward the head of the squad.
 His step lacked the haughty snap that they'd seen on the landing platform.

-Upon hearing the blaster shots the troopers had snapped into defensive positions.
-Several more moments passed before their white helmets could be seen popping up, waiting for an order.
+<p>&nbsp;</p>

+**Trooper FD-472 had** watched the lieutenant and squad leader grapple for a few seconds.
+He could hear muffled words, but could not make them out.
+Then he heard his trainer's words in his head. *"Never get distracted."*

+He began to rapidly scan the scene again.
+The edge of the clearing, the treetops -- anywhere a Rebel could be hiding.
+He saw nothing, but those Rebels could be anywhere.
+He glanced again toward the pair, who were still locked in some sort of struggle.

+He looked back to the burning treetops.

+He broke the silence.
 “Report!
 Do we have a kill?
 Is it clear?”

-Trooper FD-472 queried enthusiastically from point.
+<p>&nbsp;</p>

-The squad leader turned to look at the tangle of burning tree limbs in the distance.
+**The squad leader** turned to look at the tangle of burning tree limbs in the distance.
 He hadn’t seen anything fall, and the smoke was obscuring the view.
 He wasn’t even sure it was a threat to begin with.
 Was a rebel spying on their position?

-"Unconfirmed,” he replied to the trooper on point.
+"Unconfirmed,” he replied to FD-472 over his comlink.
 He wasn’t sure whether to hold position or move on.
 The lieutenant was wandering forward.
 Asking him for orders didn’t seem like a good idea.
 He guessed that meant they were moving on.

 He turned to look back at the burning spot, trying to read something, anything.
 Had it been a Rebel?
 If it was a Rebel, the squad were under orders not to fire.
 Or was it just nothing?
+It was all so sudden, but he thought he'd heard something crashing through the branches and hitting the ground after the second shot.
 It was impossible to know now.

+He felt the urge to investigate, but the lieutenant was heading out.
 Finally the squad leader said “Return to formation and proceed,” the same way he’d said hundreds of times before.
 Then, after a pause, he added.
 “But use caution.”

 Caution from what, he was unsure.
 But he felt he needed to say it.

+<p>&nbsp;</p>

+**Trooper FD-472** had just heard the squad leader's order.
+He was scanning again when he sensed from the corner of his eye the lieutenant approaching.
+The officer's armor looked disheveled and off-kilter on his gawky frame.
+His blaster was hanging loosely by its strap over his shoulder and flopping about with each step.

+"You ain't afraid of no Rebels," the Trooper said almost without thinking as the lieutenant approached.
+He hardly had time to register this protocol slight when the lieutenant paused, waited a couple seconds and leaned in to him.

+"There's something out there waiting for us, and it ain't no Rebel," he said matter of factly.
+He said as he walked off: "We're all gonna die."

 <p>&nbsp;</p>